ezekielaquino/Deck3000/README.md

 *Note*: if you plan on having elements that are siblings of a slide within a section (for example,some absolute positioned elements within a section) you *MUST* have a selector on each slide and declare that as a `slideSelector` option when instantiating **Deck3000**, otherwise *all* direct descendants of a section will be instantiated as a slide.

 After **Deck3000** successfully instantiated, a `is-init` selector will be attached to the parent `js-deck3000` element.

+Animation speed and easing are all done via [CSS](https://github.com/ezekielaquino/Deck3000/blob/5ac9c62b4b78e2b2ec27a05f45533c58dca27cb2/dist/deck3000.css#L21) in addition to all the essentials of making the component work so **don't forget to import the stylesheet!**

 ```html
     <div class="mySectionClass js-deck3000">